“Is the Duke home, Sherman?” I asked our butler.

 McNaught pushed out of his chair, his long legs carrying him swiftly across the room.
 He wrenched the door open and disappeared out into the hallway.

-I turned to John in confusion.
+I turned to John.

 He shook his head and held a finger to his lips, signaling for silence.